skienzmatishun/rippreport/content/p/fairhope-state-of-the-city/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: The council machine drained public savings and stalled urgent building repairs just to fund an illegal land purchase.
+Financial audits and secret meeting minutes reveal a systematic effort to mislead taxpayers while bankrolling local cronies.
+  What else are city hall insiders hiding from Fairhope residents?
 ---
 Mayor Karin Wilson of Fairhope, AlabamaHope to See You Thursday for Our State of the City Expo This Thursday, 5pm, Fairhope Civic Center.